antonioclim/Algorithms-en-C/16-advanced-graphs-backtracking(SUPPL)/README.md

 ## 🔗 Course Conclusion

-This laboratory concludes the **Programming Techniques and Algorithms** course.
+This laboratory concludes the **Algorithms & Data Structures using C** course.
 Over 16 weeks, you have progressed from fundamental concepts to sophisticated algorithmic paradigms:

 **Weeks 1-7:** Programming foundations, data structures **Weeks 8-11:** Sorting, searching, linear data structures